ling-pan/SD3/README.md

 # Softmax Deep Double Deterministic Policy Gradients

-This repository is the official implementation of Softmax Deep Deterministic Policy Gradients (https://arxiv.org/abs/TBD) in NeurIPS 2020, and is based on the open-source [TD3](https://github.com/sfujim/TD3) codebase.
+This repository is the implementation of Softmax Deep Deterministic Policy Gradients in NeurIPS 2020, and is based on the open-source [TD3](https://github.com/sfujim/TD3) codebase.

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

-The website for this paper is TBD.

 Please cite our paper if you use this codebase: